Managing Circumferential Belt Lipectomy Surgery Scars

 image 52

 Although it is a hotly debated topic, some published medical research suggests that wearing a compression garment after surgery may soften the scar tissue and decrease scar elevation.
-The pressure exerted by compression garments may also improve or stave off hypertrophic scars by encouraging the new collagen fibres to grow more cohesively.
+The pressure exerted by compression garments may stave off hypertrophic scars by encouraging the new collagen fibres to grow more cohesively.
 (Ref 6)

 Medical Interventions for Scar Reduction